Gunhed (film): Release

 Gunhed was released theatrically on July 22, 1989, in Japan where it was distributed by Toho.
 In the Philippines, the film was released as Killer Tank on December 17, 1992.
 It was released in the United Kingdom in 1994.

+Home media

 Gunhed was released in the United States by ADV Films in both an English dub and English subtitled format on November 30, 2004.

 Reception

+Critical response

 In a contemporary review, Derek Elley wrote in Variety that the film was "derivative of films by Ridley Scott and James Cameron" and described Gunhed as "hokey" and critiqued "cheesy dialogue", "unflashy f/x" and "a bland pop-synth soundtrack" while noting "good model work".
 Elley concluded that in Gunhed, "Things pick up in the final half-hour, which eventually delivers the action goods without springing any major surprises."

 From retrospective reviews, Donald C. Willis wrote about the film in his book Horror and Science Fiction Film IV, specifying that Gunhed was a "exuberant action/effects spectacular" with "an effect-a-second pace and an Alien, lost-in-technology feel to its human interaction."
 The Time Out Film Guide referred the film as "impenetrable tosh (at least in the English version)".